hzhongresearch/quickfind_program/README.md

 This is the code for QuickFind.

-If you use this work please consider citing our paper.
+If you use this work please cite our paper.

 ```
 @inproceedings{zhong2016quickfind,